marcoverpas/EAEPE_summer_school_2024/README.md

 src="https://github.com/marcoverpas/figures/blob/main/io_plot_1.png" width="800">
 </figure>

+Figures 1 to 4 show the evolution of model variables over time.
 Sankey diagrams can be used to take snapshots of the economy in a specific period.

 <figure>
   <img